-- Offers a reality test or confirms one’s franchisability before further investments (financial, people and other resources) are made.
+- Offers a reality test or confirms one’s franchise ability before further investments (financial, people and other resources) are made.

 Working with a qualified franchise consultant upfront avoids the guesswork and better prepares the franchisor for what’s ahead.
 To our surprise, prospective franchisees often can’t get an answer to the most basic investment questions – How much money does the average franchisee make?
 How much money can I expect to earn?
-The reason for this is that close to 70% of all franchisors choose not to include any sales, costs, or other unit financial information in their disclosure documents and, the only way they are legally allowed to give you that information is in those documents.
+The reason for this is that close to 70% of all franchisors choose not to include any sales, costs, or other units financial information in their disclosure documents.
+Also, the only way they are legally allowed to give you that information is in those documents.

 Call us now, to speak to our franchise performance consultant.